suu00k1459/OST/docs/STREAM_MINING_PIPELINES.md

                           │
                           ▼
               AVERAGE: final_score = 0.25
-              (Tree4's 0.85 is outvoted by majority)
+              (A single high score is diluted by the mean across all trees)
 ```

 **Why Ensemble?** Individual trees may be wrong; averaging reduces variance and false positives.